jwillemsen/daikin_onecta/readme.md

 # Prerequisites

 Visit https://developer.cloud.daikineurope.com and sign up for a developer account.
-Enter the email of your login for the Onecta App from Daikin.
+Use the same login method and email address as you use with the Onecta app.
+Using a different login method and/or email address will result in no devices shown in Home Assistant.

 # Using config flow